 "As an organization of distinction, consisting of the world's leading strength & conditioning professionals, we promote education, unity, and respect for all strength and conditioning coaches of collegiate and professional athletic programs by establishing standards of excellence for coaches that teach athletes how to maximize athletic performance through safe and effective exercise prescription and by certifying coaches that meet those standards."

 The CSCCa has instituted several programs in order to achieve its mission.
-The Strength and Conditioning Coach Certified (SCCC) certification examination was first offered at the 2001 CSCCa Annual National Conference, which was held in Salt Lake City.
-The SCCC is the most comprehensive certification of its kind and tests the candidates' scientific knowledge, as well as their ability to apply this knowledge in a live working, practical environment.
-Those candidates preparing to take this certification examination must undergo an 8-9 month internship under the supervision of a CSCCa approved mentor.
+The Strength and Conditioning Coach Certified (SCCC) certification examination was first offered to the organization's membership at the 2001 CSCCa Annual National Conference, which was held in Salt Lake City.
+The SCCC is the most comprehensive certification of its kind and tests the candidates' scientific knowledge, as well as their ability to apply this knowledge in a live, working, practical environment.
+Those candidates preparing to take this certification examination must undergo a 640-hour internship under the supervision of a CSCCa approved mentor.
 This mentor's responsibility is to guide the candidate and help him or her develop the necessary knowledge, skills, techniques, and expertise to become a successful strength and conditioning coach.